-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, More
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, More

 Now the pressure rests on the Lakers to execute the deals they've been rumored to make and become a direct challenger to the Golden State Warriors.

-If everything goes the way the franchise wants it to, LeBron James and Kawhi Leonard will be wearing the purple and gold for the foreseeable future.
+If everything goes the way the franchise wants it to, LeBron James and Kawhi Leonard will be wearing the Purple and Gold for the foreseeable future.

-But until each rumored move is confirmed, the Lakers have plenty of work to do in order to persuade James to come to Los Angeles and make a trade for Leonard that appeases San Antonio.
+But until each rumored move is confirmed, the Lakers have plenty of work to do in order to persuade James to come to Los Angeles and appeases San Antonio enough to make a trade for Leonard.

 Below is an update on the latest news surrounding the Lakers' pursuit of James and what they're willing to do in order to acquire Leonard.